How to easily draught-proof windows and doors - plus more ways to stay warm for less

-With this in mind, it’s well worth taking steps to stop precious - and increasingly pricey- warm air from leaving your home by draught proofing.
+With this in mind, it’s well worth taking steps to stop precious - and increasingly pricey- warm air from leaving your home by draught-proofing.

 Draught proof windows, doors and more

-Cheap draught excluders and hacks
+Save £60 with cheap draught excluders and hacks

 You can pick up self-adhesive draught-proofing tape from a DIY store for just a few pounds, and place it over unwanted gaps to stop warm air from escaping.
 You can also stretch cling film or bubble wrap over the inside of windows to trap air and stop draughts.